* Noble shares fall as much as 23 pct

 * Creditors to take 70 pct of restructured company

 * Analyst sees prospect of turnaround under creditors

 * Debt-for-equity swap agreed in principle

-SINGAPORE, Jan 30 (Reuters) - Shares in Noble Group slumped 13 percent on Tuesday after the battered commodity trader proposed a deal under which existing shareholders' equity would be nearly wiped out, while the restructured company would have much lower debt.
+SINGAPORE, Jan 30 (Reuters) - Noble Group's shares slumped 12 percent on Tuesday after the crisis-wracked commodity trader proposed a deal under which existing shareholders' equity would be nearly wiped out, while the restructured company would have much lower debt.

 "This debt for equity swap was something that ought to have been done a long time ago," said Justin Tang, head of Asian research at United First Partners, a special situations investment and advisory group.